walterxie/TraceR/README.md

 stats <- analyseTraces(traces)
 ```

-[ComMA](https://github.com/walterxie/ComMA) package here only provides plotting functions.
+Please note: [ComMA](https://github.com/walterxie/ComMA) package here
+is only used for plotting.
+You can use ggplot2 instead.
-It will be replaced by original ggplot2 code, and then removed in future.
+ComMA will be replaced by the original ggplot2 code,
+and then removed from the future dependecy.

 ```R
 devtools::install_github("walterxie/ComMA")